Adampeterjones/blog/_posts/2022-05-06-terraform-kubernetes-git.md

 # using Terraform with gitlab to deploy multiple containers using a template

 ## TL;DR
-You want to create a template to deploy multiple containers into EKS from a gitlab container repos using terraform and don't want to have access to the gitlab side automated without handling the tokens. then the terraform code you are looking for is here [tf_gitlab_k8](https://github.com/Adampeterjones/tf_gitlab_k8)
+You want to create a template to deploy multiple containers into EKS from a gitlab container repos; you want to use terraform and and have access to the gitlab without handling the tokens. then the terraform code you are looking for is here [tf_gitlab_k8](https://github.com/Adampeterjones/tf_gitlab_k8)

 ## background
 after building an eks cluster and deploying all the components that go along with it (DNS, alb-ingress controllers etc) using terraform.
 I thought it would be good to be able to create a template to handle deployments in kubernetes for deployments with similar requirements.